biopuppet/Design-Pattern-Detection-Tool/README.md

 - One role, multiple characters?
   - Visitor pattern: ConcreteElement A, B, C, ... that would lead to recognition of CI.
 Plus, ObjectStructure is optional.

+- Algorithm optimization
+  - Full iteration through all sub-pattern instances is not always necessary.
+Once all the roles in specific pattern can be matched, we can just simply turn iteration to condition check. $O(n^k)$ to $O(n^{k-m}), m \ge 1$.